PercTruman/phase-2-capstone/README.md

-Easy Money Fundraiser: Student Interface
+Gravy Train Fundraiser: Student Interface

 This app is designed for a student involved in a fundraising project.
 Prior to using this app, the student has acquired a list of contacts who have promised to make a donation to the student's cause.